dogweather/forkful/content/en/rust/html-and-the-web/sending-an-http-request.md

 weight: 44
 ---

-## What & Why?
-Sending an HTTP request fetches data from or sends data to a web server.
-Programmers do it to interact with web services or APIs – grabbing info, posting updates, you name it.

 ## How to:
 To send a GET request in Rust, we use the `reqwest` crate.
 First, add it to your `Cargo.toml`: